DePaul-CSC-394/mini-project-team-five/README.md

 - git push
   - This will TRY to upload the code in the local branch you are in, to the remote branch associated on GitHub.
+  - If successful you will get a message saying your files were pushed with no errors.

 # How to run the project:

 # How to submit Pull Request:

+# FAQ